 Please fax referrals to 314-286-1473.
 Maps & Directions are available here.

 Washington University Physical Therapy is located at 4444 Forest Park Avenue, suite 1210, at the southwest corner of Forest Park and Newstead Avenues.
 Free visitor parking is available in the surface lot adjacent to the building.

 Now Open for WUSTL Faculty, Staff and Students!

 The Program in Physical Therapy at Washington University School of Medicine in St. Louis has a clinical practice location on the Danforth Campus of Washington University.

 The new clinical practice, in Suite 1051 of the South 40 House at 6614 Shepley Drive, provides faculty, staff and students a convenient location for rehabilitation treatments.
-Patient care is provided by Greg Holtzman, DPT, an associate professor of physical therapy and of orthopedic surgery.
+Patient care is provided by Ann Crowe, PT, DPT and Lauren Mills, PT, DPT.

 If you are a WUSTL faculty member, staff or student, call 314-286-1940 to schedule an appointment at our Danforth location.